Basic concepts in

 evident depending on how shortening is used.

-applications may measure strain in different ways as indicated
+measure strain in different ways as indicated above, and as shown

 measures along the curved line following the wall,